piranha/solovyov.net/src/blog/2021/history-snapshotting-in-twinspark-js/index.md

 ---
-title: History snapshotting in TwinSpark.js
+title: History Snapshotting in TwinSpark
 date: 2021-04-12
 tags: programming, javascript, kasta
 ---

 ![](Photo%207%20Mar%202021%2C%20170558.jpg)

-[TwinSpark](https://kasta-ua.github.io/twinspark-js/) is a library we use to write Kasta frontend now.
+[TwinSpark](https://piranha.github.io/twinspark-js/) is a library we use to write [Kasta](https://kasta.ua/) frontend now.
 You can see examples of basic behavior by opening a link, but a cornerstone of TwinSpark is HTML-replacement functionality, which is what concerns us now.

 You see, controlling app behavior can be done in various ways, but the major one is updating what user sees with a new markup from the server.
 And that potentially can change URL: like when user selects a filter in a product catalogue, this filter gets appended to a query string.